In this review, I break down the pros and cons of Caraway cookware.

 The interior is light gray, making it easy to see what you’re cooking or when browning in the pan.

 The exterior is also coated in a mineral-based ceramic with a steel base, making it induction compatible.
-You have a choice of five attractive colors, including navy, sage, perracotta, gray, or cream.
+You have a choice of several attractive colors, including navy, sage, perracotta, gray, marigold, black, white, and cream.

 After about a week of testing this pan, I noticed a small chip in the exterior ceramic.